laingangiang2006/Data-Analysis-Project/Python Excel EDA Work-Life Balance and Longevity/README.md

 ## Infographic

-> You can view the infographic by either downloading this pdf [infographic](https://github.com/laingangiang2006/Excel-Work-Life-Balance-and-Longevity/blob/main/Infographic.pdf) or viewing in [Canva](https://canva.link/gfq8sjxzwlxwicy).
+View the full diagram as a [PDF infographic](https://github.com/laingangiang2006/Excel-Work-Life-Balance-and-Longevity/blob/main/Infographic.pdf) or open it directly in [Canva](https://canva.link/gfq8sjxzwlxwicy).

 ---